k3s-io/docs/docs/cli/token.md

   * For custom CA certificates, this is the SHA256 sum of the DER encoding of the root certificate; commonly known as the certificate fingerprint.
 * `credentials`: The username and password, or bearer token, used to authenticate the joining node to the cluster.

+#### TLS Bootstrapping

-When a long token is specified, the joining node performs the following steps to validate the identity of the server it has connected to, before transmitting credentials:
+When a secure token is specified, the joining node performs the following steps to validate the identity of the server it has connected to, before transmitting credentials:
 1. With TLS verification disabled, download the CA bundle from `/cacerts` on the server it is joining.
-2. Calculate a SHA256 has of the CA bundle, as described above.
+2. Calculate the SHA256 hash of the CA certificate, as described above.
 3. Compare the calculated SHA256 hash to the hash from the token.
-4. If the hash matches, reconnect to the server, and validate that the certificate presented by the server can be validated by the just-downloaded CA bundle.
+4. If the hash matches, validate that the certificate presented by the server can be validated by the server's CA bundle.
 5. If the server certificate is valid, present credentials to join the cluster using either basic or bearer token authentication, depending on the token type.

 ### Short

 The short token format includes only the password or bearer token used to authenticate the joining node to the cluster.

-If a short token is used, the joining node implicitly trusts the CA bundle presented by the server.
+If a short token is used, the joining node implicitly trusts the CA bundle presented by the server; steps 2-4 in the TLS Bootstrapping process are skipped.
 The initial connection may be vulnerable to [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.

 ## Token Types